Contents Inventory

 For each photo the AI tries to identify every distinct salvageable item in frame and produces an inventory row containing:

-• Code — the Xactimate cleaning code the AI thinks applies, based on item type and condition
+• Code: the cleaning price code the AI thinks applies, based on item type and condition

-The AI is intentionally generous on extraction — better to surface an extra row you can delete than to miss something.
+The AI errs toward extracting too much rather than too little, since an extra row is easier to delete than a missing item is to notice.
 Anything ambiguous gets a low-confidence guess that you can correct in the next step.

 The "X failed · Retry" pill

-If some photos couldn't be processed (corrupted upload, model timeout, network blip), they show up in a yellow pill at the top of the tab — 14 failed · Retry.
+If some photos couldn't be processed (corrupted upload, model timeout, network blip), they show up in a yellow pill at the top of the tab, labelled 14 failed · Retry.
 Click it to re-run just the failed photos.
 Successful items aren't touched.

 Refining the inventory